 Manufacturers and OEMs of everything from aircraft engines to printers know that a business can earn much more from servicing equipment over its lifetime than from the original sale.

 Optimizing and managing inventory of service parts, then, is critical to winning in the aftermarket.
 Inefficient service parts planning can lead to high inventory investment, low customer service levels, and high excess and obsolescence costs.
-To realize the full potential of inventory optimization, the problem needs to be modeled with correct business objectives and adapted to specific needs.
+To realize the full potential of multi-echelon inventory optimization, the problem needs to be modeled with correct business objectives and adapted to specific needs.
 Here are some things to keep in mind:

 Optimizing location part mix